Language Translation

 New System Construction Permit

 All new community and nontransient noncommunity drinking water systems in Indiana are required to complete two items prior to any construction being done at the proposed site.
 The first item to complete is a well site survey, which helps systems identify the best locations to construct a new well.
-The second, is for a proposed system to submit a Water System Management Plan (WSMP) that defines a proposed system’s technical, managerial, and financial capacity to operator sustainably.
+The second, is for a proposed system to submit a Water System Management Plan (WSMP) that defines a proposed system’s technical, managerial, and financial capacity to operate sustainably.
 Additional information on the WSMP, is available in the “New System Requirements – Water System Management Plan” section on the Capacity Development Program page.

 Permit Rules